This post may contain affiliate links. Please read our disclosure policy.

 Gluten free apple muffins ingredients in small bowls on light tan wood table

-• Salt: Balances the sweetness and brings out the flavors.
+• Salt: Balances the sweetness and brings out the other flavors.

 • Cinnamon (and maybe nutmeg): The classic spice to pair with apples; if you have it, add some freshly grated nutmeg, too.

-• Granulated sugar: Adds sweetness but also helps keep the muffins tender.
+• Granulated sugar: Adds sweetness but also helps keep the muffins tender by locking in moisture.

 • Apples: The best apples for baking are usually Granny Smith, since they're sweet, tart, and have a nice firm texture that never gets mushy during baking.
 Braeburn, Cortland, Empire or Pink Lady apples also work well.